alarisprime/good-enough-design/README.md

 <blockquote class="twitter-tweet" data-cards="hidden" data-lang="en"><p lang="en" dir="ltr">I wrote my first book today.
 Here it is in its entirety… <a href="https://t.co/emRbyrZiUe">pic.twitter.com/emRbyrZiUe</a></p>&mdash; Trent Walton (@TrentWalton) <a href="https://twitter.com/TrentWalton/status/689831145039495172">January 20, 2016</a></blockquote>

 *Yes.
-It depends.* That would be the answer to your question – What design process should we use for the ‘X’ product?– to any product designers.
-In the course of the  workshop we will walk you through on how to expand the ‘it depends’ for the product your are going to build.
+It depends.* That would be the answer to your question – “What design process should we use for the ‘X’ product?” – to any product designers.
+In the course of the  workshop we will walk you through on how to expand all the ‘it depends’ for the product your are going to build.

 ## Table of Contents